 This simple skirt pattern is incredibly easy to make in an hour or so.
 With a simple elastic waist, you can use your measurements to make a custom skirt in your desired length.
-Use your favorite fabric print or color to make something truly unique and embellish with lace, ric-rac or pompoms.
+Use your favorite fabric print or color to make something unique and embellish it with lace, ric-rac, or pompoms.
 You can use the formula in this tutorial to make a skirt for yourself or your kids.
 It is that simple!

 Suggested fabrics include:

 - Cotton or cotton blends (suggestions include quilting cotton, chambray, seersucker, cotton voile or light denim)